 You need to have a valid reason for every trade you enter.
 This is also known as logic or rationale.
 You are not a caveman.
 Nor are you a gambler, right?

 Why are you looking at this area to enter?
 This area is determined by whatever setup detection method you have written in your Trading Plan.
-An example might be the crossover of two moving averages or price hitting resistance on a Fibonacci retracement level.

 Your potential trading area stands between current price and your entry trigger.